All Episodes

 And if they think neither of these two can, keep a sharp eye.

-The problem is that after nearly four months of primaries and caucuses in 46 states, territories in DC, the superdelegates still aren't sure who that is.
+The problem is that after nearly four months of primaries and caucuses in 46 states, territories, and D.C., the superdelegates still aren't sure who that is.

 They don't seem to be in any hurry to make up their minds either, and they aren't interested in any artificial process that might force them to choose.

-Most of the more than 100 undecided superdelegates who discussed their decision making with the AP in the past two weeks agreed that the primaries and caucuses do matter, but few said that the primaries would be the biggest factor in their decision.
+Most of the more than 100 undecided superdelegates who discuss their decision-making with the AP in the past two weeks agreed that the primaries and caucuses do matter, but few said that the primaries would be the biggest factor in their decision.

 I told you, Operation Chaos, doomsday option, they're already considering it.

-Some of these superdelegates in the Democrat Party remember, many of the Democrat uh superdelegates who are still undecided say the most important factor in their decision is simple.
+Some of these superdelegates of the Democrat Party, remember, many of the Democrat superdelegates who are still undecided say the most important factor in their decision is simple.

 They just want a winner.